ceraolo/ModelicaPaperModels/README.md

 # ModelicaPaperModels
-Contains published modelica models used in scientific papers

-In some scientific papers I've, along with co-authors used modelica modes that can be shared with the paper readers.
+Contains published modelica models used in some papers where, along with co-authors, I have presented modelica modes that can be shared with the papers' readers.

 These models are grouped here, in distinct folders, one per paper.